antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 using arithmetic tricks instead of if statements.
 But this makes code ugly and unreadable, and it's not always possible.

 Despite years of working on this, never found a really good solution.
+There were cases in which we had to continue running some piece of code on CPython becuase I never managed to make the PyPy version faster.

 This pattern happens quite a lot, although often is more subtle: in this silly example all the `if`s are nicely grouped together at the start, but in a long trace they can be scattered in multiple places, and _any_ kind of control flow contributes to the problem, not only `if`s.
 In Python, this includes any kind